There is no end-all-be-all kimchi recipe. But If you want to learn how to make kimchi, the process can be easy.

-Well, with so many variables going on, right down to the molecular level, the line between a kimchi that’s brilliantly funky and fermented and one that’s just plain funky can be a thin one.
+Well, with so many variables going on, right down to the molecular level, the line between kimchi that’s brilliantly funky and fermented, and one that’s just plain funky can be a thin one.

-When looking to make a new batch of kimchi, or troubleshooting one that’s gone awry, it helps to consider your ingredients and the processes that take them from crunchy and raw to tender and bubbly.
-Here are seven pointers that will have you on your way to perfectly fermented vegetables, each and every time.
+When looking to make a new batch of kimchi or troubleshooting one that’s gone awry, it helps to consider your ingredients and the processes that take them from crunchy and raw to tender and bubbly.
+Here are seven pointers that can have you on your way to delicious fermented vegetables.

 When shopping for your produce, remember that kimchi is not just a recipe, but a means of preserving ingredients while they’re at their best.
 Don’t hesitate to look beyond your basic cabbages and incorporate whatever peak seasonal produce fits your fancy.

 You can enhance kimchi with a bunch of seasonings and add-ins, traditional or otherwise.
 These give a distinct flavor to the final product.

 Love lots of deep, umami, flavor?
 Try adding salted shrimp, oysters, or mushrooms.

 Prefer something a bit lighter and cleaner?
 Leave the seafood out and make all-vegan kimchi.

 The same goes for spice levels, too.
 Feel free to adjust the amount of hot pepper to fit your heat tolerance.

 You’re meant to personalize and customize kimchi, so don’t be afraid to go off-recipe and tweak flavors to your liking.